 There is a lot of accommodation in the heart of Galway that is perfect for the traveler who does not have a rental car.

-Hostel accommodation includes the Galway City Hostel & Bar, perfect for solo travelers and right next to Galway’s bus and train stations; the Kinlay Eyre Square Hostel right on Eyre Square, the Corrib Village, another ideal accommodation for younger tourists and located on the grounds of the National University of Ireland, Snoozles Galway City Center, a 2-minute walk from Eyre Square, and Sleepzone, also centrally located.
+For the budget traveler, hostel accommodation in Galway includes the Nest Boutique Hostel, Galway City Hostel & Bar, perfect for solo travelers and right next to Galway’s bus and train stations; the Kinlay Eyre Square Hostel right in Eyre Square, Snoozles Hostel, a 2-minute walk from Eyre Square, and The Dawson Galway, also centrally located.